How to Create a Website Plan

 Aesthetics – The way your website looks and feels is just as important as what it can do.
 Think about what colors and images you want on your site and how your site compares to your competitors.

 Navigation – It is important to plan how you want your audience directed through your website.
-By thinking through what pages you need and how they should be laid out, you will help ensure early on a good visitor experience.
+By thinking through what pages you need and how they should be laid out, you will help ensure, early on, the good visitor experience.

 How To P.L.A.N. a Website

-PREPARE: Before you jump online to buy your domain name and web-hosting to build your site, you need plan.
+PREPARE: Before you jump online to buy your domain name and web hosting to build your site, you need a plan.
 Pull out your business plan to help you with these steps:

-- Who is your target market?
-Who are the most likely buyers of what you're selling, and what is the best way to speak to them?
+- Determine who is your target market.
+Think about who are the most likely buyers of what you're selling, and what is the best way to speak to them.

-- What is the goal for your website?
-What do you want the website to do for you?
-Will it generate leads?
-Sell products?
-Operate as an online brochure?
+- Settle on the goal for your website.
+Your goal includes what do you want the website to do for you and if you want to generate leads, sell products, or perhaps operate as an online brochure.

-- What information do you need on the site to achieve your goal?
+- Pull together the information you need on the site to achieve your goal.

-- Based on your target market, what is the best way to provide this information?
-Will the tone be formal or business-like, or more casual, perhaps even whimsical?
+- Organize your information based on your target market, and how you think is the best way to provide this information to your customers.
+In some cases, the tone will be formal or business-like, other presentions require a more casual—perhaps even whimsical—appearance.

 LANDSCAPE: Figuring out the "lay of the land" for your website is essentially determining which website features are essential and desirable to meet the goals for your website.
-To do that, you need to refer back to the goals for your website in the Prepare step.
-For instance, do you want to sell products?
-If so, you are going to need credit card processing and a shopping cart feature.
+To do that, you need to refer back to the goals for your website in the previous step.
+For instance, if you want to sell products, you are going to need credit card processing and a shopping cart feature.

 Features to consider include: